launchflow/launchflow/docs/src/app/docs/get-started/spring-boot/page.md

 {% callout type="note" %}

-If you're coming from a different platform, ensure you have a Dockerfile in your project that builds and runs your Spring Boot application.
+If you're deploying an existing app, ensure you have a Dockerfile in your project that builds and runs your Spring Boot application.

 {% /callout %}